MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-overview.md

    * **Build message extension Teams app**: Build a search-based message extension Teams app.

-2. Choose your path to build your selected app:
+2. Choose your path to build your selected app.

    * **GitHub Codespaces**: Allows you to run, test, and debug your app in a development environment without the need for any extra setup.
-   * **Step-by-step guide**: Allows you to create a Teams app from scratch with all development environment setup.
+   * **Step-by-step guide**: Allows you to create a Teams app from the ground up including setting up your development environment.

    :::image type="content" border="false" source="../assets/images/get-started/codescpaces-vs-manual.png" alt-text="Your choices to build a Teams app with codespaces and step-by-step guide."lightbox="../assets/images/get-started/codescpaces-vs-manual.png":::

 ## Next step

-If you want to build a basic tab app, go to:
+If you want to build a basic tab app, select the following button.

 > [!div class="nextstepaction"]
 > [Build your basic tab app](build-basic-tab-app.md)

-If a bot is what you're interested in, go to:
+If a bot is what you're interested in, select the following button.

 > [!div class="nextstepaction"]
 > [Start building a bot](build-notification-bot.md)

-If you want to build a message extension app, go to:
+If you want to build a message extension app, select the following button.

 > [!div class="nextstepaction"]
 > [Build message extension](build-message-extension.md)